jasonleaster/GoBang/readme.md

 <br>

-Current Version: 3.6
+Current Version: 3.7

 ### Version

+3.7 : Fix Bug in Board.legalIndex(row, col).
 3.6 : Attibutes  ==> Recover from history steps json files.
 3.5 : Fix the bug on the attributes "Back Step";
 3.1 : Attributes ==> Show where is the last dropped peice
 3.0 : With a better friendly user interface.
 2.0 : Support to download history steps as json files.